Berkshire Botanical Garden’s Center House Entry Garden Student Design Competition Call for Proposals

-The winning design proposal will be used as the basis for the new Center House Entry Garden that will be built beginning in the fall of 2017.
-BBG’s staff and design consultants will provide feedback on the concept described in the winning submission, and will work with the winning designer(s) towards a final design and construction drawings, which must be finalized by July 7, 2017.
+The winning design proposal will be used as the basis for the new Center House Entry Garden that will be built beginning in December, 2017.
+BBG’s staff and design consultants will provide feedback on the concept described in the winning submission, and will work with the winning designer(s) towards a final design and construction drawings, which must be finalized by December, 2017.

 - Winning designer or team to work with BBG and BBG’s design consultants on details of design.
 BBG has engaged Landscape Architects Okerstrom Lang Ltd. to draft all construction documents.

-- August, 2017— Dedication of Center House Building and presentation of winning Entry Garden design to the public
+- Early December, 2017— Dedication of Center House Building and presentation of winning Entry Garden design to the public

 - Winning designer or representative of winning design team will be invited to attend.
 Exact date will be dependent on building construction schedule.